Yongveloper/Weather_app/README.md

-# Fokin weather
+# Weather App

-Learning React Native by building a Forking Weather App
+Learning React Native by building a  Weather App